rindow/rindow.github.io/_neuralnetworks/index.md

 ------------------------------

 > - "If you do deep learning, you should use Python."
-> - "You can't study Python anyway."
+> - "You should study Python anyway!"
 > - "Isn't Python an excellent Deep learning framework?"

 What you say is right.